 The system may not be perfect, but we are doing the best we can with the limited all-volunteer resources we have to work with.
 We greatly appreciate your understanding, patience and ongoing support!

 Our adoption fee is a $300 tax-deductible donation.
-This defrays only a small portion of our expenses for the medical care we provide every Miniature Schnauzer we rescue, rehabilitate and rehome.
+This defrays only a small portion of our expenses for the medical and other care we provide every Miniature Schnauzer we rescue, rehabilitate and rehome.
 We also treat some minis who require extraordinary care, including treatment by veterinary specialists, or necessary surgeries and medications.

-Donations to support our work are always needed and very welcome.
+Donations to support our work are always needed and very welcome!